tarantool/frontend-core/README.md

 # Tarantool Front-end Core

 It's core module for admin UI.
-Any UI submodules should be register at core.
+Any UI submodules should be registered at core.

 It has two parts.
-Lua part as rock that will be used at your project.
-JS part that will be compiled at Lua bundle.
-JS part based on React.
+Lua part as rock that will be used in your project.
+JS part that will be compiled as Lua bundle.
+JS part is based on React.

 # Architecture